seung-cha/Simple-Render/README.md

 * Understand and how OpenFileName works and customise it
 * Fix a bug where the program crashes when minimised
 * Update UI objects so that they can communicate to one another.
+* Centralise inputs and refactor the camera class